modmasterecho/Dynamic-Surface-Tension/devlog.md

 #### To Do

 - [x] Find calibration fit
-- [ ] Reproduce Stevenson calculations on paper
+- [x] Reproduce Stevenson calculations on paper
-- [ ] Understand Pseudocode by Stevenson
+- [x] Understand Pseudocode by Stevenson
-- [ ] Convert Measurement data properly
+- [x] Convert Measurement data properly
+- [x] Convert C++ Code into Python Code
+    - Note: The code has not been reviewed yet.
+The test gave false values even though the curvature looked okay.
+The Issue most likely lies somewhere in the units (see Copilot Notes).
+- [ ] Review converted code and test with simulation data
+- [ ] Implement fit
+- [ ] Fit Data!

 #### Planned Features
 - [ ] Implement numerical integration for Ward-Tordai equation